Relic-Repo/crux/README.md

   - End turn function (in combat)
   - Character sheet (via character name)
   - Initiative rolling (when unrolled in combat)
+  - Status effects management
+- Expand/collapse all sections button
+- Drag and drop items to add to favorites (hover and press "-" to remove)

 ### Hot Keys
 - Toggle tray visibility (default: E)